EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 <!-- Malisa preferred option -->

-One way to signal that the Server is to extract and process EDHOC message 3 before the OSCORE message is processed is to define a new CoAP Option, called the EDHOC Option.
+One way to signal that the Server is to extract and process the EDHOC message 3 before the OSCORE message is processed is to define a new CoAP Option, called the EDHOC Option.

-This Option being present (either in a request or response) means the message contains EDHOC data in the payload, that must be extracted and processed before the rest of the message can be executed.
+This Option being present (either in a request or response) means that the message contains EDHOC data in the payload, that must be extracted and processed before the rest of the message can be processed.

-The EDHOC message is to be extracted from the CoAP payload as the CBOR wrapped first element of a CBOR sequence.
+In particular, the EDHOC message is to be extracted from the CoAP payload, as the CBOR wrapped first element of a CBOR sequence.

 The Option is critical, Safe-to-Forward, and part of the Cache-Key.